 - Activated charcoal and honey.
 Activated charcoal is a powerful cleanser that extracts dirt and gunk from deep within your pores.
-It makes a fantastic, simple mask when combined with honey to help brighten the vaginal area.
+When combined with honey, it makes a fantastic, simple mask to help brighten the vaginal area.
 Extra perk?
 It’s been demonstrated to effectively treat the odor and discharge of bacterial vaginosis without harming the normal bacterial flora in the vaginal area.

 - Pearl powder.
 Do you want to lighten and treat your vagina?
 Pearl powder has a unique protein called conchiolin, which increases collagen formation, speeds up exfoliation of dead skin cells, encourages skin cell turnover, and even has antioxidant characteristics that slow down melanin production.

 This isn’t a long list, as you can see.
 That’s because, while there are several natural skin-lightening therapies available, the majority of them are unsuitable for use on the sensitive skin of the vaginal area.
-Harsh therapies, no matter how “natural,” irritate the vaginal skin, but they can also mess with the pH of your vaginal area, resulting in undesired side effects such as yeast infections.
+Harsh therapies, no matter how “natural”, not only irritate the vaginal skin, but can also mess with the pH of your vaginal area, resulting in undesired side effects such as yeast infections.

 Nobody has the time for that.
 So be cautious about rubbing lemon juice or baking soda down there!